ferreum/asyncomplete-file.vim/README.md

   left of the cursor.
 If no existing directory is found, or there is no `/` character, no file completion is performed.
 - `max_glob_length` is the maximum length of the last path segment to prefix the glob pattern with.
 If the last path segment is longer, files are searched using the truncated prefix.
+- `max_leading_length` is the maximum length to consider for the first segment in relative paths (the part before the first slash).
+If the leading segment is longer, it won't be recognized as a directory and completion will not be performed.
+Tip: start relative paths with `./` to help detection.